 - Do not take children with you on your first visit, try walking away from a litter of puppies with your children present.
 In addition, you never know what you are going to expose children to with regard to puppy welfare and care.

 - Visit more than once; keep in regular contact with the breeder.
+Do your research, ask lots of questions.

 Having chosen your puppy and arranged to bring it home, (this should be at about 8 weeks), what next?